mcroston/mcroston.github.io/_pages/about.md

 **Journal Articles**

+Irie W., Croston M., Mahone, A. [The Impact of Providers as Health Discussants on Black Women’s Interest in PrEP for HIV Prevention.
+Journal of the International Association of Providers of AIDS Care](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10768609/).
+2024 January; 23: 23259582231225278. doi: 10.1177/23259582231225278.

-(under review) Thompson T., Coats J., Croston M., Motley R., Sanders Thompson V., James A., Johnson L.
-“We need a little strength as well”: Examining the social context of informal caregivers for Black women with breast cancer.
+Thompson T., Coats J., Croston M., Motley R., Sanders Thompson V., James A., Johnson L. [“We need a little strength as well”: Examining the social context of informal caregivers for Black women with breast cancer](https://www.sciencedirect.com/science/article/pii/S0277953623008857).
 SSM - Qualitative Research in Health.

-(accepted with revision) Irie W., Croston M., Mahone, A. The Impact of Providers as Health Discussants on Black Women’s Interest in PrEP for HIV Prevention.
-Journal of the International Association of Providers of AIDS Care.

-(accepted with revision) Gershon R., Cryder, C., Croston M. Risky Business: The Risk-Reward Trade-off is Different for Nonprofit and For-profit Firms.
-Journal of Marketing Research.
+2024 February; 342: 116528. doi: 10.1016/j.socscimed.2023.116528.

 Thompson T., Coats, J., Croston M., Motley R., Colditz, G., King, A., James, A. [An exploration of the needs and experiences of informal caregivers for Black breast cancer patients](https://www.sciencedirect.com/science/article/pii/S2667321522000592#:~:text=We%20held%20focus%20groups%20and,or%20working%20to%20forestall%20it.).
 SSM - Qualitative Research in
 Health.
 2022 December; 2. doi: 10.31557/APJCP.2023.24.5.1651.